 Automation has taken hold in most other areas of business operation, but procurement departments have been slow to get on board.
 According to a report from KPMG, only 45 percent of businesses felt established in their use of technology and automation in procurement.

 When it comes to indirect spend, a large portion of the problem is simply a lack of knowledge.
 These ancillary needs are not always readily discussed, and some employees may lack working knowledge of things like cleaning supplies and office products.
 This is why you can improve your indirect spend management with education.

 This education should be multifaceted, and it should include concrete metrics for your procurement team to understand.
 These metrics can help delineate performance requirements, contract compliance, cost-effectiveness and more.
 Simply defining what needs you have and why those needs matter can help employees make better decisions regarding your indirect spend.

 Too often, procurement departments are not proactive about their contracts for indirect spend.
 This is a mistake.
 It is important to actively review your contracts in this area, ensuring that you are getting the best services, products, and prices.
 We recently discussed the importance of contract visibility in your procurement process.

 Contract management solutions can play a key role in helping organizations improve their spend management.
-You should seek other quotes from other suppliers in order to see how the contract compares to the market.
+You should seek other quotes from other vendors in order to see how the contract compares to the market.
 Without reviewing your contract, you cannot possibly have enough information to negotiate in your favor.
-If suppliers suspect you are complacent about your contracts, they are more likely to be complacent in the delivery of your goods or services.
+If vendors suspect you are complacent about your contracts, they are more likely to be complacent in the delivery of your goods or services.